KotlinNigeria/Kutton/README.md

 # Kutton
-This is a Kotlin application that uses TornadoFx to display a Button and InputText.
+This is a Kotlin application that uses JavaFx to display a Button and InputText.

-##To Run
+## To Run
 ./gradlew run